 - Run the bases, which kids ages 13 and under can do following Sunday afternoon games.

-Tips for going to a game
+TravelingMom Tips for Going to a Chicago Cubs Game

 - You might be able to get autographs from players if you go early, during batting practice.
 Go to the Club Box wall on the outfield-side of the dugouts.
 Batting practice ends 45 minutes before the game begins.

-Go to Sluggers batting cages
+6. Go to Sluggers Batting Cages

-The second floor of Sluggers sports bar, a block from Wrigley Field, is filled with skeeball, batting cages, popa-shot and arcade games.
+The second floor of Sluggers sports bar, a block from Wrigley Field, is filled with skeeball, batting cages, pop-a-shot and arcade games.
 Kids are allowed up there, although I wouldn’t recommend it on game day.

-Shop – and then Fly the W
+7. Shop – and then Fly the W

 There are many good restaurants around here, but not all of them are kid-friendly.
 One of my favorite Wrigleyville restaurants for kids is Uncommon Ground.
-Their organic “contemporary comfort food” is excellent, and it’s in a friendly, cozy, coffee shop-like setting.
+The organic “contemporary comfort food” is excellent, and it’s in a friendly, cozy, coffee shop-like setting.